SAP-archive/teched2020-IIS360/exercises/ex1/README.md

 ![](./images/image27.png)

-On the object page, you can click **Edit** which creates an edit draft and sets the UI to edit mode.<br>
+On the object page, you can click **Edit** which creates an edit draft and sets the UI to edit mode.\
-Changing input field values will automatically update the draft when input field focus is changed, or when you navigate back to the list report.<br>
+Changing input field values will automatically update the draft when input field focus is changed, or when you navigate back to the list report.\
 While in edit mode, the List Report shows a draft indicator in the corresponding line item.
-The draft is saved back to the active instance by pressing **Save** on the bottom of the object page.<br>
+The draft is saved back to the active instance by pressing **Save** on the bottom of the object page.\
 You can create a new draft on the List Report by clicking button **Create**.

 ![](./images/image28.png)